QFT on curved spacetimes: axiomatic framework and examples: Mathematical structures

 \subsection{Infinite dimensional differential geometry}

 Let us start with the definition of smoothness for functionals on general locally convex topological vector spaces. \begin{df}[after \cite{Neeb}] Let $X$ and $Y$ be locally convex topological vector spaces, $U \subseteq X$ an open set and $f:U \rightarrow Y$ a map.
 The derivative of $f$ at $x$ in the direction of $h$ is defined as \be f^{(1)}(x)(h) \doteq \lim_{t\rightarrow 0}\frac{1}{t}\left(f(x + th) - f(x)\right) \ee whenever the limit exists.
 The function $f$ is called differentiable at $x$ if $f^{(1)}(x)(h)$ exists for all $h \in X$.
 It is called continuously differentiable if it is differentiable at all points of $U$ and $df:U\times X\rightarrow Y, (x,h)\mapsto df(x)(h)$ is a continuous map.
 It is called a $\Ccal^1$-map if it is continuous and continuously differentiable.
-Higher derivatives are defined for $\Ccal^n$-maps by \be f^{(n)} (x)(h_1 , \ldots , h_n ) \doteq \lim_{t\rightarrow 0}\frac{1}{t}\big( f^{(n-1)} (x + th_n )(h_1 , \ldots, h_{n-1} ) - f^{(n-1)} (x)(h_1 , \ldots, h_{n-1}) \big) \ee \end{df} As a consequence of this definition, if $F$ is a smooth functional on $\E(M)$, then its $n$-th derivative at the point $\ph\in\E(M)$ is a compactly supported distributional density $F^{(n)}(\ph)\in\Ecal'(M^n)$.
-We can use the distinguished volume form $d\mu$ on $M$ to construct densities from functions and to provide an embedding of $\Dcal(M^n)$ into $\Ecal'(M^n)$.
+Higher derivatives are defined for $\Ccal^n$-maps by \be f^{(n)} (x)(h_1 , \ldots , h_n ) \doteq \lim_{t\rightarrow 0}\frac{1}{t}\big( f^{(n-1)} (x + th_n )(h_1 , \ldots, h_{n-1} ) - f^{(n-1)} (x)(h_1 , \ldots, h_{n-1}) \big) \ee \end{df} As a consequence of this definition, if $F$ is a smooth functional on $\E(\Mcal)$, then its $n$-th derivative at the point $\ph\in\E(\Mcal)$ is a compactly supported distributional density $F^{(n)}(\ph)\in\Ecal'(M^n)$, where $\mathcal{E}(M^n)$ is $\mathcal{C}^{\infty}(M^n,\mathbb{R})$ with its standard Fr{\'e}chet topology.
+We can use the distinguished volume form $d\mu_g$ on $M$ to construct densities from functions and to provide an embedding of $\Dcal(M^n)$, the space of compactly supported functions on $M^n$, into $\Ecal'(M^n)$.
 For more details on distributions on manifolds, see chapter 1 of \cite{Baer}.
 Using the distinguished volume form we can identify derivatives $F^{(n)}(\ph)$ with distributions.

 A natural question to be asked at the point is how the notion of smoothness introduced by definition \ref{smooth0} relates to the smooth structure induced by the topology $\tau_W$ (i.e. how $F^{(1)}$ relates to $DF$).
 In fact, it was shown in \cite{BFR} that these two notions are equivalent.
-The argument goes as follows: let $F$ be a smooth compactly supported functional with support $K\subset M$; consider a map $i_\chi:\E(M)\rightarrow\ph_0+\D(M)$ defined by
+The argument goes as follows: let $F$ be a smooth compactly supported functional with support $K\subset M$; consider a map $i_\chi:\E(\Mcal)\rightarrow\ph_0+\D(\Mcal)$ defined by